 Ballet Jewels Inc vintage costume jewelry

 Before Harold P. Bass founded his own jewelry company, he successfully worked for Bass-Weiner inc. Thus, according to the patent office, he patented one of his own jewelry designs on July 7, 1942.
 However, in the early 1950s, Weiner and Bass parted ways.
-Harold founded his own company, Ballet Jewels Inc. in New York City (1952).
-Harold had a son, Thomas, who later became vice president of the company.
+Harold founded his own company, Ballet Jewels Inc. in New York City in 1952.
+Harold had a son, Thomas, who later became vice president of the company and continued the family business.

 Noteworthy, such famous brands as DeLizza&Elster made jewelry for Ballet Jewels Inc.